Quantitative theory of magnetic interactions in solids: Local moment formation and spin-dynamics

 The second line in the bosonic action~\eqref{eq:s9_Boson_action} contains only local contributions that describe dynamics of charge and spin degrees of freedom.
 The first term in this line accounts for the Higgs fluctuations of the modulus of the charge $\rho^{c}$ and spin $M$ moments around their average value.
 This can be seen by formally expanding the time-dependence of the moments in powers of ${\tau-\tau'}$.
 For the local magnetic moment this gives

 The first order difference in time vanishes, because the exact local susceptibility $\chi^{\varsigma}_{\omega}$ is the even function of the frequency $\omega$.
 The Lagrangian equation for this action immediately gives the standard equation of motion for a simple harmonic oscillator ${\ddot{M}_{j\tau} + \lambda^2 M_{j\tau} = 0}$, where ${\lambda^2 = - 2\chi^{z\,-1}_{\omega=0}/\left.\left(\partial^{2}_{\omega}\chi^{z\,-1}_{\omega}\right)\right|_{\omega=0}}$.
 Note that in our definition the susceptibility $\chi^{\varsigma}_{\omega}$ is negative.
-However, this expansion has to be performed with an ultimate care.
+However, this expansion has to be performed with ultimate care.
 Indeed, Higgs fluctuations of the modulus of the local magnetic moment are fast, and the spin susceptibility is strongly non-local in time~\cite{stepanov2021spin}.
 For this reason, there is no uniform justification that the Higgs fluctuations can be accurately described using an equal-time term (second line of Eq.~\eqref{eq:s9_Higgs}) instead of the full non-stationary in time local part of the lattice action (first line of Eq.~\eqref{eq:s9_Higgs}).

 The last term in the bosonic action~\eqref{eq:s9_Boson_action} that contains the effective gauge field ${\cal A}^{z}_{j\tau}$ accounts for the rotational spin dynamics.
 It has been shown in Ref.~\onlinecite{stepanov2021spin} that after averaging over fast Higgs fluctuations the equation of motion for the bosonic action reduces to the standard Landau-Lifshitz-Gilbert form.
 To illustrate this, we replace the scalar field $M_{j\tau}$ by its constant non-zero average value $\langle M_{j\tau}\rangle=2S$ and introduce ${\vec{S}_{j\tau} = S\,\vec{e}_{j\tau}}$.
 The spin part of the action becomes

 where we explicitly rewrote the gauge field in terms of rotation angles.
-Components of the effective magnetic field $\vec{h}_{j\tau}$ can be expressed via the quadratic exchange interaction and the effective magnetic field that appears due to SOC~\cite{stepanov2021spin}
+Components of the effective magnetic field $\vec{h}_{j\tau}$ can be expressed via the bilinear exchange interaction and the effective magnetic field that appears due to spin-orbit coupling~\cite{stepanov2021spin}